 It’s hard not to love Neruda.
 I discovered his poetry by accident somewhere along my trawls in the internet, and picked up one of his collections.
 Love Poems, which has pieces from Los Versos del Capitán, Vientes Poemas de Amor y Una Canción Desesperada, and others (I think, not sure.
 The book has only nineteen poems.)
 Naturally, I was enchanted.
 I’ve read a lot of the classical Romance poets like Keats, Shelley, etc, and my first ventures into poetry were inspired by their usage of imagery taken from nature.
-Neruda, like them, continued with that well-established use of imagery, equating the woman who were the subjects of his poems, with nature.
-He paints them in ocean waves and mountains and the smell of salt in the coastal air, elevating them to creatures of cosmic force.
+Neruda, like them, continued with that well-established use of imagery, equating the women who were the subjects of his poems, with nature.
+He paints them in ocean waves and mountains and the smell of salt and brine in the coastal air, elevating them to creatures of cosmic force.
 Of course, like all such things, subjects are described through through the colored goggles of poetry and personal views, and Neruda makes his women out to be things of splendor.
 In his words, they are both fallible and infallible, powerful and beautiful, and described with his brand of sensuality that derives directly from nature.

 Also, translations are good and fine, but they’re so much more fun to read in Spanish.
 Aloud, preferably.